 - Gain the trust of senior and middle management, once they see progress and are assured it is not "smoke and mirrors" they become more confident that the project will meet its deadlines.
-It is often worthwhile retaining status quo reporting and demonstrations until such time as management become comfortable enough with the demonstrations to remove the need for the overhead of MS Project and all that it entails. - Obtain regular feedback from the larger external population who will be end-users of the system [8], either internal users in the case of in-house business applications or external clients in the case of product development.
-In many cases, sales and marketing departments are able to leverage this opportunity to not only inform the direction of the application but also to provide confidence to this community that this project will deliver value, that it is not simply vapour-ware.
+It is often worthwhile retaining status quo reporting and demonstrations until such time as management become comfortable enough with the demonstrations to remove the need for the overhead of MS Project and all that it entails. - Obtain regular feedback from the larger external population who will be end-users of the system, either internal users in the case of in-house business applications or external clients in the case of product development.
+In many cases, sales and marketing departments are able to leverage this opportunity to not only inform the direction of the application but also to provide confidence to this community that this project will deliver and it is not simply vapour-ware.

-Demonstrations can also be useful internally within the project team, however one essential for internal demonstrations is that they need to add value.
-Often, with the programmers and customers working closely together, the demonstration of functionality is not the thing that will add value, rather it is more likely about the environment, and issues of integration or stability.
-On one project we investigated weekly internal demonstrations were the norm.
-Programmers could not see the value to themselves but thought they added value to the customer, and customers could not see the value to themselves but thought they added value to the programmers.
+Demonstrations can also be useful internally within the project team, however one down-side or pitfall of internal demonstrations is they need to add value.
+Often with the Programmers and Customers working closely together the demonstration of functionality is not the thing that will add value, rather it is more likely about environments, integration or stability.
+On one project we investigated weekly internal demonstrations were the norm, Programmers could not see the value to themselves but thought they added value to the Customer, Customers could not see the value to themselves but thought they added value to the Programmers.
 No-one commented on the valueless practice during retrospectives as each group believed the practice added value to the other group.
-In the end, we discovered demonstrations were instigated at the start of the project when there were a number of environment problems and no-one had requestioned their use since then.
+In the end, we discovered demonstrations were instigated at the start of the project when there were a number of environment problems and no-one had re-questioned their use since then.
 So, whether it is an internal or external demonstration, always confirm that a demonstration adds true value to the participants.